Track B · CPC

 - How fast do I get the certificate?

 - The same day.
-After you complete the coursework and pass the short quiz, your certificate is issued immediately so you can start using it on quotes, your website, and your truck right away.
+After you complete the coursework and pass the exam — 20 questions drawn from a larger question pool, with a 75% pass mark and unlimited retries, each retry drawing a fresh set of questions — your certificate is issued immediately so you can start using it on quotes, your website, and your truck right away.

 - Does my state require a license for this work?